steinea/obsidian-vault/collections/annotations/Reality Wears the Mask of a Meaning.md

 <br>

-"The Politics of Historical Interpretation: Discipline and De-Sublimation"
+#### The Politics of Historical Interpretation: Discipline and De-Sublimation

 In this chapter White examines the way history as a discipline sublimates political authority, so as to invest the interpretive practice of history with the authority of objectivity, which then can validate the political system that authorizes it.
 This is the ideological bent of modern history.
 In constructing a narrative of the past, history is able to depict the present conditions of a society and state as "natural," the "obvious" culmination of the events of history.
 But what White shows is that this sublimation of political authority also required a "de-sublimation" of the past, which is to say, the deemphasizing of the sublime aspect of history.
 History as sublime is history as chaos, a panoply of "sin and suffering" that cannot be easily rationalized, and so narrativized.
 But if history is a chaos, then the present authority cannot be depicted as natural.
 To this end, Kant's aesthetics comes to shape historical understanding insofar as the beautiful---the object of the form of reason and judgment called *taste*---takes precedence over the sublime.
 The beautiful is order; the sublime is chaos---therefore, the sublime has no place in history.
 In conclusion, White argues that a return to the sublime is necessary if we are to articulate the visionary politics necessary to see a change in our present conditions of existence.